SwechTech03/Assignment/README.md

 # Assignment
-My python assignment 4th semester
+My Python Assignment 4th semester
+This is a readme description